Zainal-Ali786/Zainal-Ali786.github.io/about.md

 ### More Information

-I am currently looking for roles in cybersecurity, please contact me if you have any feedback!
+I am currently looking for roles in cybersecurity, please contact me if you have any feedback, or if you would like to connect!

 ### Contact me